Spr19CS210/PA-Drill-Section-Writeups/PA8-CrisprGUIout/README.md

 ## Submission

-For this assignment, you are **REQUIRED** to submit all of the following files to Gradescope before Firday April 5th at 11:30pm.
+For this assignment, you are **REQUIRED** to submit all of the following files to Gradescope before Friday April 5th at 11:30pm.
   * All the Java source files needed to run your program.
   * Ecosystem.mp4, or other video format that can be run on multiple platforms